plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 These consumers belong to the form rather than to an individual field, so they do not need a `data-field` attribute.

-This guide uses two additional `data-jivs-role` values for form-level consumers:
+Jivs SimpleDom uses two additional `data-jivs-role` values for form-level consumers:

 * `summary` — identifies the form's Validation Summary
 * `submit` — identifies the form's Submit button